pschulk/Microsoft_Studio_Analysis_Phase_1/README.md

 ## Conclusions

-Recommendation 1: Focus on an Animation Genre Movie *This genre of movie was shown to have the highest profitability, including worldwide gross, net profit, profit to production cost ratio.
+1. Focus on an Animation Genre Movie
-*Based on audience votes, this genre is highly ranked.
-*Due to their typically kid-friendly nature, the potential audience range for animated movies spans across the largest age range.
+    This genre of movie was shown to have the highest profitability, including worldwide gross, net profit, profit to production cost ratio.
+It has received on average received a high number of votes in terms of audience and critic ratings, indicating its popularity.
+Due to their typically kid-friendly nature, the potential audience range for animated movies typically spans across the largest age range.

-Recommendation 2: Released the Movie in the Summer or Right Before the Winter Holidays *Movies released around these seasons profited the most.
-This could be attributed to the larger amount of free time people typically have during these time periods.
+2. Release the Movie in the Summer or Right Before the Winter Holidays Movies released around these seasons profited the most.
+The months of May, June, and July in particular are very successful release months.
+The second best time is either November or December.
+Movie awards season typically begins late in the year in the United States and release of a movie before the winter holidays will get your movie in the running just in time.
+These time periods are generally a time when children are out of school and adults will have time off of work as a result of vacation or holiday leave.

-Recommendation 3: Do not be overly concerned with movie Run Time *There is no strong correlation with votes, profit, or ROI when comparing short vs. long run times.
+3. Do not be overly concerned with movie Run Time There is no strong correlation with profitability or Return on Investment when comparing short vs. long run times.
+However, audiences do seem to prefer movies either on the shorter side or to strap themselves in for a 2.5 hour epic.
+If the movie concept captures the audience's attention, they'll be glued to their seats to watch it for the entire duration.

-Limitations:

-*Missing data
-*Dataset contains incorrect information, such as two movies having the same name.
-The release date would correlate with one movie, but the genre would correlate with the secondary movie.
-*The cost of acquiring pre-existing intellectual property was not factored in to this analysis.

-Next Steps:
+From the start, our focal point was profit.
+As such, we believe these results would benefit Microsoft should they be taken into consideration.
+The formula for making money from movies appears to rely on the genre and release date, with the added bonus that the right genre and right release date leads to a well-received movie.

+## Future Insights & Next Steps

-*Look into Streaming vs. Box office performance for genres *Explore a potential partnership with Microsoft's Gaming Division to handle animation needs.
+ - Look into Streaming vs. Box office performance for genres.
+ - Explore a potential partnership with Microsoft's Gaming Division to handle animation needs.
-*Determine if any particular actor, director, or writer has an impact on profits or popularity.
+ - Determine if any particular actor, director, or writer has an impact on profits or popularity.
-*Compare the data with historical data trends to see if audience preferences have changed over time.
+ - Compare the data with historical data trends to see if audience preferences have changed over time.

 ## For More Information

 Please review our full analysis in [our Jupyter Notebook](./Phase1_Project_Notebook.ipynb) or our [presentation](./presentation.pdf).

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── exploratory_files                   <- Jupyter notebooks for data exploration and testing